-Note: these tips are for people with a defined contribution pension – schemes through which you build up a pension pot based on contributions from you and/or your employer, plus any investment returns.
+Note: these tips are for people with a defined contribution pension which is designed to help you invest for retirement– schemes through which you build up a pension pot based on contributions from you and/or your employer, plus any investment returns.
 Like most investments, the value of your pension can go down as well as up, and you may not get back as much as has been paid in.

 If you’re struggling to pay as much as you’d like into your pension, here’s a simple tip to help you save more.
 Start off by paying in whatever you can afford, then whenever you get a pay rise, redirect a portion of it into your pension.
 That way, you won’t get used to spending the money that’s headed to your pension – and you'll still benefit from some of your hard-earned raise going into your bank account.

 You can try a similar move to the one above whenever a regular expenditure comes to an end.
 If you finish off paying a big bill, such as a car loan, you could pay the extra money into your pension.
 Even small increases can make a big difference – especially over the long term.
 And if you need to reduce your outgoings in future, it’s usually possible to reduce your contributions if you want to.